influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 * Create, view, update, and remove organizations
 * Create, view, update, and remove users in any organizations

+Important SuperAdmin behaviors:

-When a Chronograf user with SuperAdmin status creates a new organization, the SuperAdmin user will appear in that organization with the `admin` role by default.
-Since the SuperAdmin status is not a role, the role can be changed to any other role (including `member`, `viewer`, or `editor`).
-Due to the SuperAdmin status, however, this user effective;y has the permissions of the `admin` role.
-If the user has the SuperAdmin status revoked, then that user will retain whatever role has been assigned in an organization.
+* When a Chronograf user with SuperAdmin status creates a new organization or switches into an organization where no role was assigned, the SuperAdmin user is automatically assigned the `admin` role by default.
+* If a Chronograf user with SuperAdmin status switches into an organization where no role was assigned,
+* Since the SuperAdmin status is not a role, the role can be changed to any other role (including `member`, `viewer`, or `editor`), but as a result of their SuperAdmin status, however, this user effectively has `admin` role permissions.
+* Regular administrators who do not have SuperAdmin status can perform normal operations on SuperAdmin users (create that user within their organization, change roles, and remove them), but they will not see that these users have SuperAdmin status.
+* SuperAdmin users are the only ones who can change add or remove the SuperAdmin status to Chronograf users.
+* If the user has the SuperAdmin status revoked, then that user will retain whatever role has been assigned in an organization.

 ### Creating users